soldovskii/react-smart-select/readme.md

 Component located at:
 [react-smart-select/frontend/components/SmartSelect/](https://github.com/soldovskij/react-smart-select/tree/master/frontend/components/SmartSelect)

-As you can see in the code of source component, it has dependencies:
+As you can see in the component source code, it has dependencies:
 [react-smart-select/frontend/utils/](https://github.com/soldovskij/react-smart-select/tree/master/frontend/utils)